-What this means is that most of us have to make very careful decisions that will provide a good return on our investments.
+This means that most of us have to make prudent decisions to provide a good return on our investments.
 We have to buy products that will last and be beneficial, freeing us from future repair and replacement expenses.
-The very rich, on the other hand, are able to lead lifestyles based upon disposable products – because they can afford to replace them again and again.
+On the other hand, the very rich can lead lifestyles based on disposable products – because they can afford to replace them again and again.

-When it comes to roofing, most of us need to make roofing choices that have a long-term payback and return.
+Most of us need to make roofing choices that have a long-term payback and return when it comes to roofing.
 That payback can come in 3 ways:

 - Increased home value

 - Freedom from ongoing maintenance and replacement costs